apeterson91/website/content/author/admin/_index.md

 +++

-I am a Biostatistics PhD candidate at the University of Michigan.
-My professional interests focus on developing statistical methodologies and software tools that improve urban life.
+I am a Data Scientist at Google.
+I received my PhD in Biostatistics from the University of Michigan in 2021.